zackdilan/Semantic-Segmentation-with-Unet/README.md

  A new feature has added with the existing Segmentation Model.
 We use the UNET model to transfer the input image colorful background to Grey .
 Since our model is trained only for person classes, demos are limited to input images with at least one person.
 I have provided a demo notebook to guide you to achieve this.
 Here are some demo samples.
 ![title](demo_images/demo.png).

 Before you start, pleae put the pretrained model in the main folder.

-Please contact me for issues and model : [email id](chacko.zackdilan@gmail.com).
+You can find the pretrained model here : https://drive.google.com/file/d/1iaJA5AvNmAuFUv1HbG0_gWVZWA-ZN4La/view?usp=sharing